Extending the Biswas--Chatterjee--Sen model with nonconformists and inflexibles: Model

 \section{Model}

 In the original model formulation \cite{Biswas_2012} the time evolution of the opinion $o_i$ of the actor $i$ is given as

-where the elements of the matrix $\mu_{ij}$ take random values from $[-1;+1]$ (in continuous version) or $\mu=\pm 1$ (in discrete version).
-The fraction $p$ of these values is negative and $p$ plays a role of the noise level.
+where the elements of the matrix $\mu_{ij}$ (alignment index between agents $i$ and $j$) take random values from $[-1;+1]$ (in continuous version) or $\mu=\pm 1$ (in discrete version).
+The fraction $p$ of these values is negative and $p$ plays the role of the noise level.

-In the continuous version of the model opinions $o_i\in[-1;+1]$, while in the discrete version only three values of the opinions are available $o_i\in\{-1,0,+1\}$.
+In the continuous version of the model opinions $o_i\in[-1;+1]$, while in the discrete version only three values of the opinions are considered, $o_i\in\{-1,0,+1\}$.
 Anyway, in both versions, if the anticipated value of the opinion according to \Cref{eq:model} is greater (less) than $+1$ ($-1$) then it is set to $+1$ ($-1$).
 The latter leads to the rule

 in the discrete version of the model.